AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 ## Quality audit

-Without an internal coding style and convention written for this project, we assume rust official and communauty known conventions should be followed for rust syntax and design.
+Without an internal coding style and convention written for this project, we assume that rust official and communauty known conventions should be followed for rust syntax and design.

 ### Cargo.toml